 - Make it easy.
 We are programmed to choose the easiest options, particularly when we’re tired.
 This is why take-out and store-bought prepared meals are tempting after a long day.
 Unfortunately, these can be loaded with unwanted salt, fat, and sugar, along with preservatives and other unpronounceable ingredients.
 Counteract this urge for an instant meal by eating smaller meals and snacks more often, and also by cooking double batches of healthy meals on the weekend to reheat and enjoy throughout the busy week.

-Treat cooking and eating as a reward.
+- Find flavors you enjoy.
 In order for a habit to stick, you must be able to derive some pleasure from it.
 Healthy eating doesn’t have to be dull – far from it.
-If you goal is to eat better, seek out recipes you enjoy and modify them with smart ingredient swaps in order to make them healthier.
+If your goal is to eat better, seek out recipes you enjoy and modify them with smart ingredient swaps in order to make them healthier.

 This will take a little trial and error, but it can be a fun game and extremely rewarding in the end.
 You can also start with healthy recipes, no swapping necessary.
 Luckily, we are here to help you with this – browse our top recipes, which will make healthy meal planning easy and delicious.